noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

 ## basics

+- access in AWS is managed by creating policies and attaching them to IAM identities (users, groups of users, or roles) or AWS resources.
 - IAM acts as an identity provider (IdP), and manages identities inside an AWS account
-- authenticates these identities facilitating AWS account login activities to be allowed to log into the AWS account
-- then authorizes those identities to access resources or deny access to resources based on the policies attached.

 ### users & groups

-- for managing access to resources within your account
+- for managing access to resources WITHIN your account
+  - use federated identities to centrally managed acess ACROSS accounts
 - root user: the initial user on the aws account
 - non root users: represent people and also applications that need access to an AWS account.
 - groups: are collections of users; specify permissions for similar types of users